 Prefix sums can drastically speed up solutions for a wide range of problems.
 Here are a few tips for using them well:

-O(n) work pays for itself the moment you start answering range sum queries in constant time.Prefix sums turn O(n) range queries into O(1) lookups, and pairing them with a hashmap unlocks an entire class of "subarray sum equals X" problems.
+O(n) build pays for itself the moment you start answering range sum queries in constant time.Before you start, quiz yourself on two things from this page: why does the range formula subtract prefix[l - 1] rather than prefix[l], and what happens to a prefix array the moment one element of the underlying data changes?
+If both answers come back quickly, you're ready.
+Prefix sums turn O(n) range queries into O(1) lookups, and a hashmap on top of them solves an entire class of "subarray sum equals X" problems in one pass.
 Work through these to internalize 1D prefix sums, 2D prefix sums, and the classic prefix-mod tricks for divisibility:

 Completed | Title | Status | Notes | Solution | |